 Kakadu National Park Pass

-The Kakadu National Park Pass can be purchased online at from Parks Australia or from Tourism Top End in Darwin CBD, The Bowali Visitor Centre which is National Park Headquarters and is just a couple of kilometres down the Kakadu Highway (turnoff just before Jabiru) or if you are coming from Katherine you can get them at Mary River Roadhouse which is the next fuel stop after Pine Creek.
+The Kakadu National Park Pass can be purchased online at from Parks Australia or from Tourism Top End in Darwin CBD, The Bowali Visitor Centre which is National Park Headquarters and is just a couple of kilometers down the Kakadu Highway (turnoff just before Jabiru) or if you are coming from Katherine you can get them the Katherine Visitor Centre.

 Exemptions for special groups

 Australian school groups and some media tours are eligible for an exemption from park fees.
 More information can be found HERE

 You may also require additional permits for filming, research or camping outside of designated areas.
 More information can be found HERE